Posted on August 23, 2021

 If you do decide to engage with a synagogue-based religious school, then it’s important to be aware of the differences between the denominations and the experiences your child will therefore have.
 While there has definitely been a blurring of lines in terms of what different denominations are offering, there are still factors that are worth considering.
 These include policies or practices around family members of different faiths, egalitarian considerations and expectations of religious practices underlying the program and educational philosophy.

-What is the size and composition of the classes?
 Small classes may be good for individualized attention, but will your child have a sense of community?
-Larger schools offer more opportunity to find friends from either your own school district or new friends for a wider Jewish community, and the chance to befriend different children as larger groups are divided into smaller working groups for parts of the morning.
+Larger schools offer more opportunities to find friends from either your own school district or new friends for a wider Jewish community, and the chance to befriend different children as larger groups are divided into smaller working groups for parts of the morning.
 Some schools combine grades to have a critical mass of students, so you should think about what will work for your child.

 We hope that everyone finds the right fit for their children and their family—a Jewish education and community where they feel a sense of belonging and connection because, in the end, that is the value.